vikrampawar/book-highlights/pages/inspired--2nd-edition.md

 We need to discover the product to be built, and we need to deliver that product to market. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c08.xhtml#6365eea7-cbc0-4aec-b9d1-4798cdeaeeb9))

-In general, for e?commerce businesses, product includes everything except the actual merchandise being sold. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c08.xhtml#463b0c6f-87dc-411f-ba20-376faced0038))
+In general, for e‚Äêcommerce businesses, product includes everything except the actual merchandise being sold. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c08.xhtml#463b0c6f-87dc-411f-ba20-376faced0038))

 ## CHAPTER 9: Principles of Strong Product Teams